kapooraditi79/ML-pipeline-streamlit/README.md

    Tree Structure Visualization for Decision Tree interpretability.

-Feature Importance analysis.
+### Feature Importance analysis.

 🛠 Technical Architecture

-This project is not just a UI wrapper; it is engineered for stability and mathematical correctness.
+1.  it is engineered for stability and mathematical correctness.

-1. The Preprocessing Pipeline (ColumnTransformer)
+2. The Preprocessing Pipeline (ColumnTransformer)
     To handle raw user data safely, I implemented a split-path pipeline using Scikit-Learn’s ColumnTransformer.
 This ensures that:

-Numerical columns are isolated, imputed, and scaled (Standard or MinMax).
+3. Numerical columns are isolated, imputed, and scaled (Standard or MinMax).

-Categorical columns are isolated, imputed, and One-Hot Encoded.
+4. Categorical columns are isolated, imputed, and One-Hot Encoded.

-The paths merge back together into a generic NumPy array ready for training.
+5. The paths merge back together into a generic NumPy array ready for training.

 # Architecture Snippet